 Internal Audit Charter

-Elections Canada's Internal Audit Charter has been revised and updated as part of a regular review process and in response to the revised Treasury Board (TB) Policy Suite on Internal Audit, which became effective on July 1, 2009.
+The Office of the Chief Electoral Officer (OCEO) footnote 1 Internal Audit (IA) Charter has been revised and updated as part of a regular review process and in response to the revised Treasury Board Policy Suite on Internal Audit, which became effective on April 1, 2017.

 2. Effective Date